onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: Consumerism
 ██████████████████████████████████████████████████████████████████

-Sam altman in koenigsegg car picture
+Sam altman in koenigsegg car picture - with his quote from his testimony doing it only because he loves it Scamath's kashmir sweather

 > "Consumerism is an existential threat to humanity." - [Marko Jukic](https://x.com/mmjukic/status/1694368729373503781)